juannunesz/projeto_curso_algoritimo/README.md

-# Java and Portol training
+# Java and Portugol training
 ### This project is about the course of algorithm and programming logic